Milvus milvus -Laurieston, Dumfries and Galloway, Scotland -feeding station-8-cropped

 When Amazon Web Services overtakes one of your custom features

 This post is also published on Medium It’s kind of a standing joke in the industry - do some cool thing with AWS to implement an infrastructure feature, and if it works well, Amazon will come along a few months later with some matching in-house feature.
 Sometimes that feature might be a relatively simple thing, maybe something that was obviously missing, sometimes you might have had a whole project that was essentially deprecated, and sometimes it’s a feature of a larger piece of work that means you have to adjust or re-evaluate your approach.
+What do you do when this happens?
+This article covers an example of each - one that happened with a company I was working with; one that happened with a third-party project we made use of, and one that happened with my own project.

 Read more →